duelinggalois/Crypto-Tax-Calculator/test/README.md

 case that is handled or ignored in tests.
 1. Row 2 and 3 (headers on line 1) are a conversion from USD to USDC
 2. Row 4 and 5 are a conversion from USDC to USD
-3. Row 6 represents a withdraw in ETH, asset withdraws are needed to remove the basis for that asset from the queue, so it is not considered for future fills.
+3. Row 6 represents a withdrawal in ETH, asset withdraws are needed to remove the basis for that asset from the queue, so it is not considered for future fills.
 4. row 7 and 8 are USD deposits and withdraws, these are ignored as they are not